Newton Rigg College: Recent years

 In 2019-2020 there were 888 students, made up of 667 further education students and 221 apprentices; in 2020-2021 there were 536 students, being 440 FE students and 96 apprentices.
 The college taught the land-based subjects of agriculture, gamekeeping, animal and equine management, forestry, horticulture and agricultural engineering, and more general further education courses including indoor and outdoor sport, hairdressing and beauty therapy, childhood studies and health and social care.

 The Northern School of Game and Wildlife, a department of Newton Rigg, was described as "One of the UK's premier gamekeeping colleges", and was the only such college to have its own grouse moor.

 After much discussion and despite local campaigning, it was announced in 2020 that Newton Rigg would close in July 2021.

-As of January 2021 a local organisation Newton Rigg Ltd. is "working to keep Newton Rigg College open, realise its potential and protect its future for generations to come".
+As of January 2021 a local organisation Newton Rigg Ltd. attempted to develop horticulture courses, stating that they were "working to keep Newton Rigg College open, realise its potential and protect its future for generations to come".
+Their attempts sadly failed, although Newton Rigg Equestrian which had been developed as the primary income source for Newton Rigg Ltd was a sustainable stand alone business.
+As a result, both Newton Rigg Ltd and Newton Rigg Equestrian folded, leaving the local equestrian community devastated to lose the facilities.

 The closure of the college was discussed on 23 March 2021 by the Environment, Food and Rural Affairs parliamentary select committee, along with "the future of land-based education".

 In July 2021 it was announced that the Ernest Cook Trust had bought the college's hill farm, Low Beckside Farm, "with the promise of maintaining it as a resource for agricultural education", In August 2021 it was reported that the rest of the campus had been sold, with The Leo Group, owners of Penrith based Omega Proteins, said to be "involved in the process".

+Newton Rigg Estate was purchased in partnership by local business A W Jenkinson (the Equestrian facilities) and the Leo Group.
+Working in partnership they have a developed a new 4G football facility and sports hall.
+Newton Rigg Estate (the Leo Group) are developing the site as a whole, which now includes the 20 bedroom Herdman Hotel, Conference Facilities and soon-to-be-opened Bar/restaurant, Padel Courts and Gym.